Last Modified on January 20, 2024

 For this tutorial, we’ll be using a prepared sample sheet that contains sample audience data from Google Analytics.

-In Google Data Studio, click Add a chart and scroll down to select a Pivot table.
+In Looker Studio, click Add a chart and scroll down to select a Pivot table.
 (The fancy ones can include bar graphs or heat maps.)

 Voila!
-A pivot table will appear, pre-populated with what GDS guesses might be some interesting data.
+A pivot table will appear, pre-populated with what Looker Studio guesses might be some interesting data.
 This one comes with New Users as the Metric.

 In this case, the Row Dimension is the Page Title, while the Column Dimension is the user’s Country.